 You can help them split up their money each time they receive some.
 Encourage them to put a set percentage aside.

 If you’re having a hard time getting them excited about putting money away for the future, you can always offer to match a part of their savings.
 For example, tell them that if they put away ten percent of the money that they get for their next birthday, you’ll contribute the same amount or more.

 Play educational games

-Online games can be a great way for your kids to get a practical example of how to manage money.
+Online games can be an excellent way for your kids to get a practical example of how to manage money.
 For example, the classic game Lemonade Stand challenges players to manage a lemonade stand.
-Players purchase supplies and set prices in order to make as much money as they can.
+Players purchase supplies and set prices to make as much money as they can.

 Today, you can play Lemonade Stand in your browser on a number of sites online.
 There are loads of other games designed to teach finances, economics, and business management.
 A quick search engine query will put you in touch with many of them.

 In our house “Hay Day,” “SIMs” and “Paradise Bay” are all popular and have had a positive educational effect when it comes to money.
 Evey has learned that if you want that fancy item, you have to save for it and that in order to save, you have to work hard to get the money in the first place.